faiface/par/README.md

 [**Continue reading the tutorial...**][docs-url]

-<iframe src="https://github.com/sponsors/faiface/button" title="Sponsor faiface" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>
-If you like what you see, and want to see more, consider sponsoring!
+> ❤️ If you like what you see, and want to see more, consider sponsoring!
 It really helps with being able to do what I love, alongside navigating life.